EqualifyEverything/equalify/README.md

 ## Download and Use
 1. Download or clone [the latest release](https://github.com/bbertucc/equalify/releases).
 2. Update `config.php` info.
 3. Upload/run on your server.
+(PHP 8 is required)
 4. Report [issues](https://github.com/bbertucc/equalify/issues), questions, and patches.

 ## Special Thanks